SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 The `Qualifiers`_ part SHOULD only contain the timestamp (as member "t") if the SEC node supports timestamping.
 This can be used to synchronize the time between ECS and SEC node.

+.. admonition:: Remark

-*remark: The qualifiers could also be an empty JSON-object, indicating lack of timestamping support.*
+    The qualifiers could also be an empty JSON-object, indicating lack of timestamping support.*

 For debugging purposes, when *id* in the ``ping`` request is omitted, in the ``pong`` reply there are two spaces after ``pong``.